Ayms/torrent-live/README.md

 The messages on the console inform you about what torrent-live is doing and progress status.

-You can keep or remove the file at the end of the download, in any case you are never seeding/sending to others what you have downloaded.
+You can keep or remove the file(s) at the end of the download, in any case you are never seeding/sending to others what you have downloaded.

 If you want more advanced security/anonymity features you can checkout [Peersm](http://www.peersm.com) and [try it](http://peersm.com/peersm), see [node-Tor](https://github.com/Ayms/node-Tor) for the technical details.